The Mergers & Acquisitions Litigation Review: Japan

 Counterparty claims in the M&A context may be subject to the statute of limitations depending on the nature of claim, but transaction agreements usually also provide contractual limitations and procedures for indemnification claims, which are generally enforceable under Japanese law.

 For counterparty claims in the M&A context, indemnification is the most commonly pursued remedy.
 Other remedies include damages and specific performance or injunction.25

 In Japan, purchase agreements generally include indemnity provisions, which cover claims and damages arising from a breach of the indemnitor's representations and warranties or covenants set forth in the purchase agreement.

-In disputes over breaches of representations and warranties, the calculation of the damages incurred by the plaintiff (usually the buyer) is always an issue.
-There have been some court decisions that could be interpreted to hold that, depending on the language of the indemnity provision, the amount of damages is equal to the difference between the purchase price and the value of the company as received,26 while other courts seem to assume that only 'out-of-pocket' expenses are recoverable.27 The case law in this area is still developing in Japan.
+In disputes over breaches of representations and warranties, the calculation of the damage incurred by the plaintiff (usually the buyer) is always an issue.
+There have been some court decisions that could be interpreted to hold that, depending on the language of the indemnity provision, the amount of damage is equal to the difference between the purchase price and the value of the company as received,26 while other courts seem to assume that only out-of-pocket expenses are recoverable.27 The case law in this area is still developing in Japan.